epsseniyer/Discord-Token-Generator/README.md

-The revive of discord token generators with latest discord patches using tls client and use capsolver for 90% unlock rate  added new features
+The revive of discord token generators with latest discord patches using tls client and use capsolver for 90% unlock rate and added new features

 # Features
 + Unlock token